Creative Jobs: What Graphic Designers Do

 Illustration for a blog article on UI navigation

-Explanation, information, and guiding
+Explanation, information, and guidance

 Style guide for Binned